roymacdonald/ofBook/chapters/events/chapter.md

 ## ofEvent advanced features

-There are a few other things that events have that make them even more powerful and flexible.
+There are a few other things that ofEvents have that make them even more powerful and flexible.

 ### Events priority

-The OF events subsystem lets you specify the order in which the callbacks for the same event are called.
+The OF events subsystem lets you specify the order in which the callbacks for the same ofEvent are called.
 This is done by setting its priority.
 By default, when you call `ofAddListener(...)` the priority is set to `OF_EVENT_ORDER_AFTER_APP` so this will get called after the `ofApp` events are called.
-The event priority is set when the listener is added, by passing the priority, which is an `int`, as the fourth argument of `ofAddListener(...)`.
+The ofEvent priority is set when the listener is added, by passing the priority, which is an `int`, as the fourth argument of `ofAddListener(...)`.

 `OF_EVENT_ORDER_AFTER_APP` is just a preprocessor define equal to 200;
 There are also `OF_EVENT_ORDER_BEFORE_APP` that equals zero and `OF_EVENT_ORDER_APP` which equals 100.